 - The Mississippi Access to Justice Commission is charged with finding ways to provide economically disadvantaged Mississippians access to legal help.
-In the past year, the Commission has begun planning hearings to be held in 2008 to help educate lawmakers and city and state leaders about the plight of the poor in Mississippi and the legal services available to them.
-A DVD is also being produced to further spotlight the positive effects legal services corporations can have on poor citizens.
-Also, the Commission is taking a number of steps to encourage responsible and effective pro bono and pro se representation. - The Uniform Criminal Rules Study Committee continues to examine the procedural rules of criminal cases that direct Mississippi's Bar and the bench.
+In the past year, the Commission has finished its statewide public hearings and has begun work on a final report which will outline some of the legal needs of economically disadvantaged Mississippians and offer suggestions to make access to justice a reality for all citizens of the state.
+The Commission has also completed a strategic plan for the next two years and has begun developing an interactive Commission website.
+Additionally, the Commission remains committed to encouraging responsible and effective pro bono and pro se representation throughout the state. - The Uniform Criminal Rules Study Committee continues to examine the procedural rules of criminal cases that direct Mississippi's Bar and the bench.
 The Committee meets monthly to discuss the rules of Mississippi and other states.
 It is preparing a draft of suggested rules that the Committee feels will address the issues that prosecutors, defense counsel and judges currently face. - The Public Defenders Task Force continues to encourage productive conversations between prosecutors and defenders as the Task Force considers possible legislative measures that will assist in the creation of an adequately funded and well-trained public defender system.
-The Task Force is currently meeting to discuss what the next steps of the Task Force will be in light of the legislation the Task Force successfully submitted to the Mississippi Legislature in 2007, including the extension of the repealer of the Task Force by four years; the inclusion of a representative from the Mississippi Bar and a representative from the Magnolia Bar to the Task Force; and approval of a public defender training component.

-The AOC continues to strive in its efforts to assist the Chief Justice in the efficient and effective administration of the non-judicial business of the state courts.
+The AOC continues to assist the Chief Justice in the efficient and effective administration of the non-judicial business of the state courts.